litestar-org/litestar/docs/usage/route-handlers.rst

 .. tip::

-    You can define a custom typing for your application state and then use it as a type instead of just using the State class from Starlite
+    You can define a custom typing for your application state and then use it as a type instead of just using the State class from Litestar

 Handler function type annotations
 ---------------------------------

-Starlite enforces strict type annotations.
+Litestar enforces strict type annotations.
 Functions decorated by a route handler **must** have all their kwargs and return value type annotated.
-If a type annotation is missing, an :class:`ImproperlyConfiguredException <starlite.exceptions.ImproperlyConfiguredException>` will be raised during the application boot-up process.
+If a type annotation is missing, an :class:`ImproperlyConfiguredException <litestar.exceptions.ImproperlyConfiguredException>` will be raised during the application boot-up process.

 There are several reasons for why this limitation is enforced: